tarwn/lessthandot-hugo/blogs/content/posts/2010-07-06-virtual-lab-setting-up-database-mail-on.md

 A quick check by the wizard and it determines that components for Database Mail aren't available on the server yet, so it asks us if we want to go ahead and install them (yes).

 <div class="hint">
-  How did the server know Database Mail wasn't configured, and what did it do when we pressed &#8216;Yes'? <br /> There is an advanced option in the system configurations called &#8216;Database Mail XPs'.
-When the option is set to &#8216;0' (which is the default), then the Database Mail process doesn't run.
-So the dialog simply checked the current value and, when we selected &#8216;Yes', updated the configuration to a value of &#8216;1'.
+  How did the server know Database Mail wasn't configured, and what did it do when we pressed 'Yes'? <br /> There is an advanced option in the system configurations called 'Database Mail XPs'.
+When the option is set to '0' (which is the default), then the Database Mail process doesn't run.
+So the dialog simply checked the current value and, when we selected 'Yes', updated the configuration to a value of '1'.
 </div>

 Profiles are used to represent a set of email addresses which allows us to represent a single person (or system) with multiple fail-over accounts.
 If an error occurs when the system is attempting to send mail from the first account in a profile, it fails to the next and retries, continuing until it either runs out of accounts or successfully sends it's message.